#10 Most Cited1,100+ citations/year

 Document Your Stairway Inspections Consistently

-The OSHA Defense Documentation System includes stairway inspection templates, access plan documentation, and Subpart X-specific items in the pre-inspection checklist — covering every stairway documentation requirement.
+The OSHA Defense Documentation System includes daily inspection log templates and stairway-specific items in the pre-inspection checklist covering Subpart X requirements.

 Check My Documentation Readiness